1948 Ohio State Buckeyes football team

 The 1948 Ohio State Buckeyes football team represented Ohio State University in the 1948 Big Nine Conference football season.
 The Buckeyes compiled a 6–3 record, but lost to Michigan in the season finale.
 Ohio State outscored their opponents, 184–94, on the season.

+Though unranked in the final AP Poll, Ohio State was ranked at No. 9 in the final Litkenhous Difference by Score System ratings for 1948.